 Courteney is an Australian born dancer who grew up dancing in far north Queensland from a young age with teachers like Lynette Denny and Robyn Franke to show her the ropes.
 Relocating to Brisbane for her final years of schooling Nicole and Hayley Ashfield of Ashfield School of Ballet helped her to realise her potential and go on to study dance at Adelaide College of the Arts and receive a Bachelor of Dance Performance graduating in 2014.

-During her time at Adelaide College of the Arts she performed under the directorship of choreographers Lisa Griffiths (Chance), Xiaoxiong Zhang (The Glow of Dawn), Larissa McGowan (Inconsolable Robots in Search of Distraction), Kialea Williams (Ojos), Chris Scherer (Izzy D) and Peter Sheedy (Wood, Steel and Hollow Water).
+During her time at Adelaide College of the Arts she performed under the directorship of choreographers Lisa Griffiths (Chance), Xiaoxiong Zhang (The Glow of Dawn), Larissa McGowan (Inconsolable Robots in Search of Distraction), Kialea Williams (Ojos), Chris Scherer (Izzy D) and Peter Sheedy (Wood, Steel and Hollow Water and Skinning the Tale).

 Courteney has been involved with the Adelaide Fringe for a number of years debuting her first choreographic work, Subliminal, in 2014 as part of Rip Drag Ruminate in the Fringe Season.
 She also performed in the opening night parade of the 2015 Fringe Festival choreography by Larissa McGowan.
 In 2015 Courteney was invited to be a part of Cie Artonik’s The Colour of Time performance at the WOMADelaide festival.
 Courteney returned to the Adelaide Fringe Festival in 2017 to perform two works in Dances for a Small Stage, Orange - a duet choreographed by Lisa Lonero Allen and Different - a solo directed and conceived by Rachel Kennedy.
 She was also involved in the development of Ha’Adam by Ruby Dolman throughout 2017 which showed in the Rough Draft series with Australian Dance Theatre and a further development with the Leigh Warren Dance Hub’s Artist in Residence program.
 Courteney is proud to have developed a short solo work, Raw Bodies, which she premiered with RAW:Fixate and has developed this piece further with a continuation of a filmed installation part 2: self-reflection.